 Early on, the agency posed a question to itself: how do we bring the stories of international data centers to the media?
 The answer was to create an infographic that highlighted each data center’s “personality” and the impact they made on their city.
 Interxion’s Stockholm center, for example, uses sea water to cool its facility and repurposes the excess heat to warm the town, thus demonstrating its environmental sustainability.

-The great news was that RLM possessed terrific spokespeople who were able and ready to discuss these topics at length (and articulately, with new talking points created by RLM).
+The great news was that RLM PR possessed terrific spokespeople who were able and ready to discuss these topics at length (and articulately, with new talking points created by RLM PR).
 Major media was very happy to feature them.

-In addition, RLM highlighted several strategically-crucial markets–Stockholm, Marseilles, Amsterdam, Dublin—and created opportunities for U.S.-based trade magazines to visit the data centers, film the thought leaders, and repurpose content co-created by RLM.
+In addition, RLM PR highlighted several strategically-crucial markets–Stockholm, Marseilles, Amsterdam, Dublin—and created opportunities for U.S.-based trade magazines to visit the data centers, film the thought leaders, and repurpose content co-created by RLM PR.
 That was in addition to several well-placed interviews with INXN leaders in each of those cities.

 Wall Street Journal, “Data Localization Takes Off as Regulation Uncertainty Continues”.